Hadesal/codeCoolPowerGroupe/chapter2/TW_TicTacToe/README.md

 C  . | . | .
 </span>
 ```
-### Print result
-The game shows if `X` or `O` or no one has won the game

-1. If player `X` wins, "X has won!" is displayed.
-2. If player `0` wins, "0 has won!" is displayed.
-3. If nobody wins, "It's a tie!" is displayed.

-### Game logic
-Implement all the functions so that the game will run successfully

-1. Player X starts the game.
-2. Players alternate their moves (`X`, `0`, `X`, `0`...).
-3. The board is displayed before each move, and at the end of game.
-4. The game ends when someone wins or the board is full.
-5. The game handles bad input (wrong coordinates) without crashing.

 ### Quit game
 Allow players to quit the game anytime by typing `quit` in any form of capitalization (quit and QuIt both work).